 An International Science Steering Group (SSG) will provide additional oversight and guidance for PANGEA.
 The SSG will include scientists with expertise in each of the different PANGEA science themes.
 Depending on the level of sponsorship provided to support PANGEA activities (either directly or indirectly through active collaborations), this group will be led by a co-chair from each representative country whose agencies support the research that is part of PANGEA (e.g., Cameroon, Brazil, and the U.S., see section X).
 The SSG will provide guidance to the GCWG and Project Office for transference to the various coordinating and working groups that will be part of PANGEA.
 The SSG will provide oversight for developing the detailed PANGEA Concise Experimental Plan based on the feasibility constraints defined by the GCWG.

+Establish data-sharing agreements at nation-/agency-level that outline data ownership, usage rights, storage, etc. issues.
+This will help with the data sovereignty issue.

 PLACEHOLDER Figure: Organization Chart: leadership, coordination, working groups.
 (ABOVE White Paper)

+Another example from NGEE-tropics : https://ngee-tropics.lbl.gov/wp-content/uploads/sites/16/2020/01/NGEE-TROPICS-Phase-2-Proposal_Final_distributable.pdf

 7.2 Project Organization